 PSA 182: A Tragic Lack of Awareness

-Monday, September 25, 1978, was a typical day in San Diego: warm and sunny with clear skies giving an estimated 10 miles of visibility.
+Monday, September 25, 1978, was a typical day in San Diego: warm and sunny, with clear skies giving around 10 miles of visibility.
 It was a perfect morning to fly.
 By day’s end, the city and the aviation industry would be forever altered.

 Just Another Day

 At Montgomery Field, a Cessna 172 Skyhawk takes off.
 Inside is Martin Kazy Jr., a certified flight instructor with over 5,000 hours of flight time.
 With him is David Boswell, a Marine Corps Veteran.
 Boswell is training for his instrument rating, a certification that would allow him to fly in conditions where a pilot must rely solely on his instruments as opposed to visual references.
 Boswell has accrued just over 400 hours of flight time.
 To reinforce his instrument training, he wears a hood design to limit his field of vision and force him to use the Cessna’s instruments.

 The pair are heading for Lindbergh Field, now known as San Diego International Airport.

 Also destined for Lindbergh is a Boeing 727 operated by Pacific Southwest Airlines (PSA).
 Flight 182 is a regularly scheduled flight from Sacramento to San Diego with a stopover in Los Angeles.
 It’s a commuter flight and is carrying over two dozen PSA employees bound for the airline’s San Diego Headquarters.

 Captaining the flight is James McFeron, a 17-year veteran with PSA.
 His first officer—and the pilot at the controls as Flight 182 nears Lindbergh—is Robert Fox.
 The third member of the cockpit crew is flight engineer Martin Wahne; there are 4 flight attendants and 128 passengers on board.